agoose77/multiplayer-crossword-frontend/README.md

 # guardian-crossword-multiplayer
 A stupid implementation of multiplayer for the Guardian react-crossword.

-This code is _awful_ - it's hacky because I'd not written any React at this point, and I justed wanted to play crosswords with my family over lockdown.
+This code is _awful_ - it's hacky because I'd not written any React at this point, and I just wanted to play crosswords with my family over lockdown.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).